 Cannes is a glorious seaside town and a very popular tourist destination located in the French Riviera.
-It is a major social centre in Europe and the month of May when the Cannes film festival is held is normally the peak of activity in this little seaside town.
-Famous for its luxurious restraints, boutiques, casinos, and magnetic nightlife, Cannes plays host many celebrities throughout the year, however it is during the Cannes film festivals that fans have a real chance to meet the famous and rich celebrities.
-With numerous attractions, awesomely beautiful sceneries and an amazing marine life, tourists always have a lot to enjoy.
+It is a major social center in Europe and the month of May when the Cannes film festival is held is normally the peak of activity in this little seaside town.
+Famous for its luxurious restraints, boutiques, casinos, and magnetic nightlife, Cannes plays host many celebrities throughout the year, however, it is during the Cannes film festivals that fans have a real chance to meet the famous and rich celebrities.
+With numerous attractions, awesomely beautiful sceneries, and an amazing marine life, tourists always have a lot to enjoy.

 There are numerous places you can board and stay in Cannes for a short term or long-term stay.
 These accommodation places range from luxury hotels to simple but beautifully furnished guesthouses.
-Some of the popular facilities include; Palais Stephanie- a unique business and leisure property with more than 200 rooms including suites, meeting rooms and a large auditorium, 3.14 hotel-an extraordinary hotel with rooms designed by their makers from the five continents and all rooms have flat-screen TV, Hotel Martinez- this a favorite a board for celebrities and famous rich, and Hôtel Alnea- this is a comfortable hotel with basic features and luxurious facilities including a satellite TV.
+Some of the popular facilities include; Palais Stephanie- a unique business and leisure property with more than 200 rooms including suites, meeting rooms and a large auditorium, 3.14 hotel-an extraordinary hotel with rooms designed by their makers from the five continents and all rooms have a flat-screen TV, Hotel Martinez- this a favorite aboard for celebrities and famous rich, and Hôtel Alena- this is a comfortable hotel with basic features and luxurious facilities including a satellite TV.

 Cannes is home to numerous attractions, they include; Old town— with narrow and often winding streets lined with restaurants and souvenir shops, Îles de Lérins— these are two islands in the bay one has a monastery ruin with monks while the other has a castle, the beaches, and Palais des Festivals.